top of page

 Sailing with a dog to Ramsgate

 Ramsgate was our final stop before completing the circumnavigation.
 The journey from Eastbourne began early, rewarded with a beautiful sunrise.
-Unfortunately, 25 kts of wind was on the nose for most of the passage, making it a bit of a bumpy slog (wind over tide).
+Unfortunately, 25 knots of wind was on the nose for most of the passage, making it a bit of a bumpy slog (wind over tide).
+Arriving in Ramsgate felt significant.
+This marina town, with its proud history, sandy beaches, and lively harbour front, offered everything we needed to pause, catch our breath, and reminisce on the adventures of the past three months.

 ⚓ The Approach

 Ramsgate is one of the few all-weather, all-tide harbours on this stretch of coast.
 The entrance is straightforward, with large breakwaters offering excellent shelter once inside.
-VHF Channel 14 will connect you to Port Control, who are professional and clear, but remember, Ramsgate is still a working commercial port, so keep an eye out for ferries and fishing vessels.
+VHF Channel 14 will connect you to Port Control, who are professional and clear.
+But remember, Ramsgate is still a working commercial port, so keep an eye out for ferries and fishing vessels.

 🐶 Dog-Friendly Life in Ramsgate